Interview scorecards: 10 immediate benefits your team could be missing6 min read

 10 benefits of interview scorecards

-- Scorecards allow hiring team members to analyze and fully understand the job criteria before the interviews start.
+- Allow hiring team members to analyze and fully understand the job criteria before the interviews start.

-- Scorecards eliminate unrealistic expectations that can cause jobs to remain open for extended periods, negatively affecting a department’s performance.
+- Eliminate unrealistic expectations that can cause jobs to remain open for extended periods, negatively affecting a department’s performance.

-- Scorecards are an excellent tool in panel interviews because each panel member’s observations can lead to a more fair assessment in final group scoring.
+- An excellent tool in panel interviews because each panel member’s observations can lead to a more fair assessment in final group scoring.

 - When a candidate attends a series of separate interviews, a scorecard can measure the consistency of the candidate’s responses.